In recent developments, it is clear that Turner Sports has eyes on MLS rights.

-In shocking news this week, Turner Sports have told UEFA that they have opted out of its UEFA Champions League contract, meaning that the U.S. broadcaster will not broadcast the remainder of the 2019/20 Champions League and Europa League games, as well as the final 2020/21 season of its current UEFA contract.
+In shocking news this week, Turner Sports have told UEFA they opted out of its UEFA Champions League contract.
+Therefore, the U.S. broadcaster will not broadcast the remainder of the 2019/20 Champions League and Europa League games.
+The same applies to the final season, 2020/21, of its current UEFA contract.

 The news means that UEFA has to find a broadcaster who is willing to air the English-language games in August to complete the 2019/20 season, as well as the full 2020/21 season.

 CBS Sports, who acquired the rights for the 2021/22 season onwards, are likely to be the leading contender to acquire the rights, but the timing of Turner’s decision to opt out is unfortunate.
 There have been no UEFA club games since March.
 However, Turner Sports and Bleacher Report waited until mid June to notify UEFA of their decision.

 Current Spanish-language rights holder TUDN will continue to broadcast the Champions League and Europa League games on U.S. television.